claimvantage/absence-piechart/README.md

 ## Run Local Web Server
 To run the following application on your localhost, do the following.

+1. Make sure you have Node Js installed.
+The latest version can be downloaded [here](https://developers.google.com/chart/image/docs/making_charts)
 1. Clone this repo.
 2. In Terminal, type the following commands.
  - cd absence-piechart